Nacho567/UFOs/README.md

 ### **Summary**

 While this search table works, there could always be improvements.
-For example, as you type results could autopopulate from the data.
-This way you might not even need to
+It currently only takes one filter at a time and that severely limits how precise the results can be.
+A couple ways to improve the table would be as you type results could autopopulate from the data.
+This way you might not even need to press enter to find what you want, or to find out that a result isn't in the database.
+For some of the filters with less options (shape, state, country) a dropdown menu could also work to make it more streamlined.